 At the end of each set, players on the court will traverse around the standards to their right on the court and proceed to the other side.
 Players on the bench will switch sides.
 Coaches should submit lineups for the next set and play will begin.
 There will be three (3) minutes between sets.

 – If a team does not have 6 players to start a match, they may play with a 'ghost player' until the 6th player arrives.
 The ghost player must start in position 6 and rotate around the court.
 Every time the 'ghost player' is to serve, the serving team automatically loses the serve and a point is awarded to the opposing team.

 A system for reporting match results will be sent out before the start of the season.
 Each head coach is responsible for reporting his/her team’s home wins and/or losses.
 The results must be reported within 24 hours of the completion of each match – by the home team.

-Any Match(s) cancelled within 48 hour will be a forfit for the team cancelling the match(s) and they will be responable for pay 1/2 the officals fee to the league. (if the fee are not paid by the end of the season NO team from that school will be aloud to play in the playoff).
+Any match(es) cancelled within 48 hour will be a forfeit for the team cancelling the match(es) and they will be responsible to pay the full official’s fee to the league.
+(If the fee is not paid by the end of the season, NO team from that school will be permitted to play in the playoffs